SpoonX/aurelia-authentication/doc/installation.md

 Run `jspm i aurelia-authentication`

-Add `aurelia-authentication` to the `build/bundles/dependencies` section of `aurelia-project/aurelia.json`.
+Add `aurelia-authentication` to the `bundles.dist.aurelia.includes` section of `build/bundles.js`.

-Aurelia-authentication has submodules (currently only the authFilter).
-So, if you use it, add `aurelia-authentication/authFilterValueConverter` as well.
+Aurelia-authentication has submodules.
+They are imported in it's main file, so no further action is required.

 If the installation results in having forks, try resolving them by running: